dspinellis/latex-advice/README.md

   This will help you reference it in your work.
   You can also use this key to file the printout so that you can find it in the future.
+* If you prefer to edit your BibTeX files with a desktop application rather than an editor, consider using [JabRef](https://www.jabref.org/).

 ## Use style files
 Conference organizers and publishers often supply style files that